sumao5/sumao5.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a research scientist at Shanghai AI Laboratory.
-I received my doctorate in theoretical physics from the Institute of Theoretical Physics, Chinese Academy of Sciences in 2020.
-In the meantime, I also served as a visiting scholar at the Pacific Northwest National Laboratory from 2015 to 2017.
+I am currently a research scientist at Shanghai Artificial Intelligence Laboratory.
+I received my doctorate in theoretical physics from Institute of Theoretical Physics, Chinese Academy of Sciences in 2020.
+In the meantime, I also served as a visiting scholar at Pacific Northwest National Laboratory from 2015 to 2017.
 Following the completion of my doctoral degree, I joined Fudan University for postdoctoral research.
-I joined the Shanghai Artificial Intelligence Laboratory in 2022.
+I joined Shanghai Artificial Intelligence Laboratory in 2022.

 Research
 ======